alcrene/publish-to-pypi/README.md

 ### Add GitHub Actions

 - Copy the three GitHub workflow files from this repo to your project repo under `.github/workflows/`
     + There are different ways to do this.
-One way is to clone the repo with [git-subrepo](https://github.com/ingydotnet/git-subrepo):
+A simple way is to just download the files from this repo (either by cloning or downloading the zip).
+A more sophisticated way is to clone the repo with [git-subrepo](https://github.com/ingydotnet/git-subrepo):

           mkdir .github
           git subrepo clone https://github.com/alcrene/publish-to-pypi .github/workflows

+      The main advantages of using `git-subrepo` is that it allows you to update the workflows with `git subrepo pull`.
+You can also `git subrepo push` changes, if you use your own repository.

 - Edit `.github/workflows/build.yml` as needed.
     + In particular, check that the Python version is appropriate.